nerrma/thesis/presentations/src/ThesisAPres.md

 \pause

-The most common way to estimate the true risk of a hypothesis is to run Cross Validation (CV) for a hypothesis .
+The most common way to estimate the true risk of a hypothesis is to run Cross Validation (CV) for a hypothesis.
 This is where we break the observed data into small subsets to run multiple ``validation'' experiments (training the data on a subset and testing on an unseen subset).

 \pause
 One of the most effective methods for risk approximation is Leave One Out Cross Validation (LOOCV) \footnote{Arlot \& Celisse (2008)}.
 This method is computationally expensive as we repeat the learning task $n$ times (where $n$ is the size of the observed data).